michaelw-gh/cspace-converter/README.md

 ```
 # for local development / conversions
-docker run --net=host --name mongo -d mongo:3.2
+docker run -p 27017:27017 --name mongo -d mongo:3.2
 ```

 You should be able to access MongDB on `http://localhost:27017`.

 **Set the environment**

 There is a default `.env` file that provides example configuration.
 Override it by creating a `.env.local` file with custom settings.

 To use `lyrasis/collectionspace:latest`:

 ```
 # DEVELOPMENT .env